thehappycheese/nicks_intervals_py/README.md

 from NicksIntervals.Interval_Mapping import Interval_Mapping
 ```

-Most operations are implemented in a 'functional style' and can be accessed if required as follows:
+Most operations are implemented in a 'functional style' and can be accessed either through the `Interval` class, or:
 ```python
 import NicksIntervals._operators as ops
 ```